Lillian-Elek-Data/ML-with-Python/README.md

 The file [Weather Data Predictions-Clustering](/Weather%20ML/Weather%20Data%20Predictions%20-%20Clustering.ipynb) goes over:
 - Manual K-means clustering with sklean
 - Selecting the Number of Clusters with WCSS
-- Plotting the Elbow with standardized and non-standardized data
+- Plotting the Elbow with Standardized Variables
 - Analyzing the predictions